kevinmutwiri/soft-skills/week1/gettingStarted/README.md

 - Empower you in your career path by helping you connect with your personal mission.
 - Equip you to better manage yourself and work with others.
 - Enable you to set a high standard of professional excellence.

+## Course Structure 1

+### The Content Release Cycle

+The learning content for this course is divided into 12 weeks.
+The content is divided in such a way that it is sufficient for each week’s course load, so you should please pace yourself accordingly.
+The content will be released every weeks, with one week worth of content released each time.
+So, for example, right now you’ve received the onboarding and Week 1 content.
+Content for Weeks 2 will be released in next week, when you’re completing the Week 1 content (the content you are busy with now).